IgorOleniuk/mortage_banks/README.md

 ## Project setups

-here will be info about setting up the project
+here will be info about setting up the project.